5 smart ways to spend your tax refund

 If you’re a parent, consider putting the money into a 529 fund to start saving for your child’s education.
 If you save enough now, you can avoid going into debt to pay for college later.

-Many financial institutions offer a complimentary consultation with representatives who know a range of financial products and how they can protect you.
-A financial representative can help you understand your options so you can spend your refund wisely, knowing how it will impact your financial future.
+Many financial institutions offer a complimentary consultation with professionals who know a range of financial products and how they can protect you.
+A financial professional can help you understand your options so you can spend your refund wisely, knowing how it will impact your financial future.

 Getting a refund on your taxes isn’t the same as finding money — it’s money you overpaid, essentially giving an interest-free loan to the government.
 Consider asking your payroll department at work to reduce the tax withholding on your paycheck so you can keep more of that money in your wallet.
 If you’re self-employed, see if you can reduce your quarterly tax payments.
 And plan to spend this year’s refund on your future financial confidence, instead of something you don’t need.